Misogyny & Flawed Femininity

 “Perhaps White’s message, then, is not in the dangers of misogyny, but that ultimately female sexuality, particularly when weaponized against misogynists, trumps any other currency of power.”

 Sexuality is the currency of power.
-Women might not have as many as men do, but it's the strongest kind, and often time the only currency women have.
+Women may not have as many forms of power as men, but it’s the strongest kind—and often the only currency women have.

-Men have many currencies of power, and they last them a long time.
-Women have a few, and their duration is short.
+Men have multiple currencies of power, and they can last them a long time.
+Women have fewer, and their shelf life is much shorter.

 It’s short but it trumps any other currency of power.

-As seen in the storyline of Valentina, the hotel manager, who uses her power position to remove the staff member who flirts with the object of her desire to another working position, or hires the new object of her desire, while firing a piano player she has no romantic interest in.
-She uses it unapologetically, like most men.
+As seen in the storyline of Valentina, the hotel manager, who uses her position of power to remove the staff member flirting with the object of her desire and reassign them to another role, or hires the new object of her affection while firing a piano player she has no romantic interest in.
+She wields her power unapologetically, much like men do.

-There’s also Harper who has a problem with her husband saying no to a hooker during a wild drunken party, but doesn’t see any flaws in flirting with his friend and going to a hotel room with him, where they “just kissed”, and nothing else, repeating “it was nothing” and “I was drunk”, whereas Ethan was also all that, and didn’t actually sway.
+Then there’s Harper, who has an issue with her husband turning down a hooker during a wild, drunken party but sees no fault in flirting with his friend and going to a hotel room with him, where they "just kissed"—repeating, “it was nothing” and “I was drunk.”
+Meanwhile, Ethan’s actions mirror hers, but he doesn't waver.

-Desire is at the center of Season 2, and every single character thinks their desire makes them righteous in their action.
-Desire and sexuality are the ultimate altar of self, where everyone sees the damage done to them as hurtful and wrong, while their own desire excludes them from any accountability to their actual partner or a promise of one.
+Desire is the core of Season 2, and every character believes their desire justifies their actions.
+Desire and sexuality become the ultimate altar of self-justification, where everyone perceives the damage done to them as wrong, while their own desires shield them from accountability to their partners or any promises made.

-Portia who owes nothing to Albie but is too unbothered by dumping him on the side by a promise of a more adventurous partner, to distract her from her own life.
+Portia, who owes nothing to Albie, is unbothered by dismissing him in favor of a more adventurous partner, distracting herself from her own life.

-Albie, “gender is a construct” and “I’m a third-wave feminist” thinking listening and understanding women guarantees they’ll sleep with you, but ultimately ends up paying for affection.
+Albie, with his “gender is a construct” and “I’m a third-wave feminist” mindset, believes that listening to and understanding women guarantees their affection, only to end up paying for it.

 Everyone is at the service of desire.

-There is a saying about love and sexuality I have been repeating to everyone that would listen, as if trying to pass a secret that will solve everyone’s love lives, and it's from 2008–2014 Sons of Anarchy:
+There’s a saying about love and sexuality that I’ve been repeating to anyone who will listen, as though I’m passing along a secret that could solve everyone’s love lives; 2008-2014 TV Show Sons of Anarchy:

 “Men need to be loved.
 Women don’t need to be loved, women need to be wanted.”

-And today, in the series and in real life, everything evolves around being wanted.
-Both men and women.
-Countless texting and attention on social media.
-All we want is attention and to be desired.
+And today, both in the series and in real life, everything revolves around being wanted—by both men and women.
+Countless texts, constant attention on social media; all we seem to want is attention and to be desired.

 Ultimately, we all just want to be wanted.

-Someone I’ve met last year kept telling me for the whole duration of summer — “We need to go to this place in Sicily called Taormina next summer!”
-This was a few months before the show aired, and I kept asking, why there of all places?
-He said, it’s the most amazing place on earth and we need to go there and have sex on every single corner, it’s the place you want to take someone you desire.
+Last year, someone I met spent the entire summer telling me, “We need to go to this place in Sicily called Taormina next summer!”
+This was months before the show aired, and I kept asking, “Why there, of all places?”
+He said, “It’s the most amazing place on earth, and we need to go there and have sex on every single corner.
+It’s the place you take someone you desire.”

-I don’t see any hints in this coincidence, but I do see hints in desire being this phenomenal thing that measures our worth more than someone loving us.
+I don’t see this as a coincidence, but I do see how desire is this profound force that seems to measure our worth more than love itself.
 Your mother loves you.
 Your siblings love you.

 Desire is a currency of worth.
 Sexuality is a currency of power.

-In this context, the two characters of the Italian prostitutes made the most sense to me and were the most pleasurable to watch.
+In this context, the two Italian prostitutes made the most sense to me and were the most pleasurable to watch.

-All the other guests, wealthy but aimless, spending their vacation in Sicily, and instead of going out exploring every night, they all eat at the same hotel restaurant, day by day.
-Breakfast, lunch dinner.
+All the other guests—wealthy but aimless—spent their vacation in Sicily, and instead of exploring, they all ate at the same hotel restaurant, day after day.
+Breakfast, lunch, dinner.

 Vox said it beautifully: